 Methodology

-LongevityMate turns blood test data into educational insights.
-This page outlines the high-level process we use so users can understand what powers each report.
+LongevityMate turns blood test data, optional wearable context, goals, and lifestyle answers into educational insights.
+This page outlines the high-level process we use so users can understand what powers each report, dashboard, and Mate response.

 1. Data intake and normalization

-We ingest biomarker values, units, and dates from uploaded or manually entered results, then normalize units where possible so values can be compared consistently over time.
+We ingest biomarker values, units, and dates from uploaded or manually entered results.
+Where users choose to connect Apple Health or Health Connect, we can also use authorized wearable summaries for extra context.
+We normalize units where possible so values can be compared consistently over time.

 2. Biomarker grouping and scoring

 Core biomarkers are grouped into eight scored health categories.
 Each category uses Must biomarkers to unlock the score, then folds in Support biomarkers when they are available to refine the result.
-The Essential request also includes every biomarker needed for biological age estimation.
+The Essential biomarker panel also includes every marker needed for biological age estimation.

 Full marker coverage is listed on the Test Guide.